PAMinerva/paminerva.github.io/docs/LearnVulkan/00-Introduction-and-prerequisites.md

 <br>

 The Vulkan SDK also includes the header files, the layers (as shader libraries), and others interesting tools to validate and compile the shader code.
 I recommend installing the Vulkan SDK on both Windows and Linux, since it includes the binaries already compiled (included the **vkcube** program test).
 Additiobnally, the Vulkan SDK will automatically configure your system to be Vulkan-ready.
-This involve creating specific registry keys (on Windows), or folders and files (on Linux).
+This involve creating some registry keys (on Windows), folders and files (both on Windows and Linux).

 <br>